jum/caddy-docker-proxy-redis/README.md

 [ngcplogs](https://github.com/nanoandrew4/ngcplogs)
 that modified the gcplogs driver to extract the structured log info.

-This driver is a docker plgin and is installed like this (for an ARM based host):
+This driver is a docker plugin and is installed like this (for an ARM based host):

 ````